rcarriga/nvim-dap-ui/README.md

 Allows creation of expressions to watch the value of in the context of the stack frame they are defined in.
+This uses a prompt buffer for input.
+To enter a new expression, just enter insert mode and you will see a prompt appear.
+Press enter to submit

 Mappings: